Experiment:The Beginning of Modern Neuroscience - The Galvani/Volta Debate

 - You are starting from zero.
 You are beginning the field of neuroscience.
 There are no previous experiments to do.

 In our previous microsimulation experiment we plugged the audio cable of an mp3 player directly into pins inserted into a cockroach leg.
 The electrical waves of the music then excited the nerves and muscles of the leg, causing the leg to appear to "dance" to the low frequencies (the beat) of pop music.
 This worked because an mp3 player is capable at max volume of sending out oscillating voltage signals at 1.3 V, which is sufficient to excite nerves and muscle at the music frequencies below 200 Hz (the bass).
 This was a modern interpretation of Luigi Galvani's famous frog leg experiments, but we have now found the experiment can be made more educationally and emotionally compelling by building our own voltage source (battery) out of common materials - a potato, a sheet of aluminum, and a sheet of copper.
 In this variation, we are building a replica of Volta's "Voltaic Pile" and using it to stimulate the cockroach leg, as a replica of the famous debate between the two scientists.

 Our differences are minor: 1) We won't need to sacrifice frogs like Galvani did.
-Rather, we will remove a hind leg from a cockroach, which the cockroach can easily tolerate, continue walking, eating, being a cockroach, and, moreover, will regrow a new hind leg within 125 days.
-2) Volta's "Pile" used alternating layers of copper and zinc separated by cardboard soaked with salty water.
+Rather, we will remove a hind leg from a cockroach, which the cockroach can easily tolerate, continue walking, eating, being a cockroach, and, moreover, will regrow a new hind leg within 125 days, and 2) Volta's "Pile" used alternating layers of copper and zinc separated by cardboard soaked with salty water.
 We will use alternating layers of copper and aluminum, as aluminum sheeting is easier to find in art/hardware supply stores.
 Also, using cardboard soaked with salty water (a salt battery) can be leaky and difficult to manage, and thus we will use slices of fresh potatoes as a weakly acidic conductor (acid battery), which maintains moisture quite well and does not drip.